Chuck Noll: Pittsburgh Steelers

+Continuing to build on the team's success in 1973, the Steelers won 10 of their 14 games and clinched a second consecutive playoff berth for the first time in franchise history.
+However, the team fell 33–14 against the Oakland Raiders in a rematch of the previous season's divisional round.

+It was in 1974 that the tide turned for Noll and the team.
+After a regular season record of 10–3–1 clinched a playoff berth for the third year, Noll led the team on an upset playoff run.
+The Steelers defeated the Buffalo Bills and Oakland Raiders in the playoffs, scoring 56 total points and only allowing a combined 27.
+The season culminated in a Super Bowl IX victory over the Minnesota Vikings, giving the Steelers their first ever championship appearance and win.

+He led the team to continued dominance, winning Super Bowl X the following year over the Dallas Cowboys, making the Steelers the second team to ever repeat Super Bowl titles.
+He went on to become the first head coach to win four Super Bowls (IX, X, XIII, XIV).
+The teams that won Super Bowls IX and X used a run-oriented offense, primarily featuring Franco Harris and blocking back Rocky Bleier.
+Over the next few years, Terry Bradshaw matured into an outstanding passer, and the teams that won Super Bowls XIII and XIV fully utilized the receiving tandem of Lynn Swann and John Stallworth.

-While most of his contemporaries, as well as current NFL head coaches, enforced strict curfew rules on its players, Noll was very lax on off-the-field behavior.
+While most of his contemporaries enforced strict curfew rules on its players, Noll was very lax on off-the-field behavior.
 This was shown at Super Bowl IX.
 While Noll's counterpart – Minnesota Vikings head coach Bud Grant – strictly kept his team in their hotel rooms except for practice before the game, Noll told his team upon arriving in New Orleans to go out on Bourbon Street "and get the partying out of your system now."

-The hallmark of the team during the 1970s was a stifling defense known as the Steel Curtain.
-Linemen L. C. Greenwood, Joe Greene, as well as Ernie Holmes and Dwight White, linebackers Jack Ham, and Jack Lambert had a collective level of talent unseen before in the NFL.

-The teams that won Super Bowls IX and X used a run-oriented offense, primarily featuring Franco Harris and blocking back Rocky Bleier.
-Over the next few years, Terry Bradshaw matured into an outstanding passer, and the teams that won Super Bowls XIII and XIV fully utilized the receiving tandem of Lynn Swann and John Stallworth.

 Noll was notoriously shy and did not like the media or give many interviews.
 His 1970s teams were so talented that his contributions as head coach (and architect of the team) often were overlooked.